DeBraid/tech-notes/Role-Of-Seed-Capital-in-Economic-Development.md

 Despite this, according to [Thompson Reuters][TR], 2016 was boom year for total dollars investing in Canadian startups, with total investments reaching a 14-year.
 However, the number of VC rounds was down 3% YoY, and the number of companies financed fell by 7%.

+## Canadian Fund Performance: WOMP WOMP

+Current approach to VC in Canada is not working.
+The performance of Canadian VC has been awful, returning only 2.9% (for funds started 2000 or later, VC & growth equity funds data from Cambridge Associates, via [TR][TR]).

+Returns lag far behind US counterparts, public market equivalents, and only recently returning to positive territory.
+Results-oriented culture might force the VCs to try another strategy, such as many more, smaller deals (spray and pray) vs. current post-Series A rounds (smartest person in the room).

 ## Runway: Put Founders First

 Put yourself in the shoes of a talented, ambitious person, lets call her Linda.